 Let $\widehat{Q}$ be the framed quiver of $Q$ with positive \textbf{c}-vectors \textbf{c}-vec$^+(Q)$.
 We say that a subset $X$ of \textbf{c}-vec$^+(Q)$ is \textbf{closed} if $x+y\in X$ whenever $x,y\in X$ and $x+y\in$ \textbf{c}-vec$^+(Q)$.

-The relation to the previous closure operator is that if $Q$ is of type $\mathbb{A}$ or is an oriented cycle, then the positive \textbf{c}-vectors of $Q$ are in natural bijection with acyclic paths on $Q$.
+The relation to the previous closure operator is that if $Q$ is of type $\mathbb{A}$ or is an oriented cycle, then the positive \textbf{c}-vectors of $Q$ are in natural bijection with acyclic paths in the underlying graph of $Q$.
 Moreover, the closure operators are identified via this bijection.
 Thus we define $\text{Bic}(Q)$ to be the lattice of \textbf{biclosed sets of \textbf{c}-vectors} of $Q$.